RoisinBr/ticket-viewer/README.md

 ## Future Directions

 - As complexity increases css can be merged into one file to increase speed.
-- Allow uses to update/edit tickets as required.
+- Allow users to update/edit tickets as required.